Forgery Bucks County 12/2016

 Besides the fines and/or jail time, having a misdemeanor on one’s record can have consequences just as much as having a felony.
 Those with misdemeanors on their records risk being denied applications for apartments or refused admission into colleges.
 It might also affect their job standing and prevent them from receiving employment at companies which have a stringent policy of not hiring anyone with a criminal record.
 Deportation is only possible for those convicted of a misdemeanor who don’t have fully legal immigration standing yet.

 Can I Get a Misdemeanor Removed From My Record?

 A criminal charge such as a misdemeanor tends to stay on one’s record for life but can be expunged if one is diligent and makes an effort.
 We cannot guarantee that any misdemeanor will be expunged, but you won’t get anywhere if you don’t try.

 You are more likely to have a misdemeanor expunged if it’s a sole offense.
 If someone has repeated offense, it will be much more difficult for any of them to removed.

 Who Should I Talk To About Getting A Misdemeanor Removed?

 Find a lawyer who you trust to help plead your case to have your misdemeanor expunged.
 This too is dependent on the state in which you live.
 The process of having your misdemeanor expunged typically several months to half a year.
 Once this has been approved, you would be able to answer “no” to questions about criminal convictions on job or housing applications and not be in violation of the law.

 SKA Law Group handles all types of cases, ranging from simple misdemeanors to complex felonies and white collar crimes.
-Regardless of whether it’s a DUI/DWI, or a tax fraud case – we can help.
-Our team of attorneys consists of former prosecutors, and top trial lawyers in the country.
+Regardless of whether it’s a DUI/DWI, or a complex homicide case – we can help.
 Take a risk free consultation today in order to learn more about what your options are, and what we can do for you.